rikosintie/Discovery/usage.md

 ### Review the bootstrap report

 The "stylesheet" argument creates an xsl file to format the XML file that the script creates.
-You will be able to right-click on the xml file and open it in Firefox so see a nicely formatted report.
-That isn't required, it's just nice.
+You will be able to right-click on the xml file and open it in Firefox to see a nicely formatted report.
+That isn't required, it's just nice extra that you can give the customer.
 Here is a simple example from my home lab:

 <p align="center" width="100%">
 <img width="60%" src="https://github.com/rikosintie/Discovery/blob/main/images/nmap-bootstarp-stylesheet.png" alt="nmap-report">